mxschmitt/action-tmate/README.md

 ## Use registered public SSH key(s)

-By default anybody can connect to the tmate session.
-You can opt-in to install the public SSH keys [that you have registered with your GitHub profile](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+If [you have registered one or more public SSH keys with your GitHub profile](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account), tmate will be started such that only those keys are authorized to connect, otherwise anybody can connect to the tmate session.
+If you want to require a public SSH key to be installed with the tmate session, no matter whether the user who started the workflow has registered any in their GitHub profile, you will need to configure the setting `limit-access-to-actor` to `true`, like so:

 ```yaml
 name: CI